-- the shortening of the "release window" between the release of major motion pictures in the theatres and release to alternative methods for delivering movies to consumers, such as DVD or HD DVD, cable television, downloads via the Internet, video discs and cassettes, video on demand, satellite, and pay-per-view services; - · any reduction in consumer confidence or disposable income in general that reduces the demand for motion pictures or adversely affects the motion picture production industry; and - · the success of first-run motion pictures, which depends upon the production and marketing efforts of the major studios and the attractiveness of the movies to patrons.
+- any reduction in consumer confidence or disposable income in general that reduces the demand for motion pictures or adversely affects the motion picture production industry; and - the success of first-run motion pictures, which depends upon the production and marketing efforts of the major studios and the attractiveness of the movies to patrons.

-The loss of any major content partner or advertising customer could significantly reduce our revenue
+The loss of any major content partner or advertising customer could significantly reduce our revenues

-Following this offering, we will derive a significant portion of our revenue from our contracts with our five content partners and our founding members' agreements to purchase on-screen advertising for their beverage concessionaires.
+Following this offering, we will derive a significant portion of our revenue from our contracts with our five content partners and our Founding Members' agreements to purchase on-screen advertising for their beverage concessionaires.
 NCM LLC's or its predecessor company's relationships with the content partners date back as far as December 2002.
-None of these companies individually accounted for over 10% of our pro forma revenue during the nine months ended September 28, 2006.
-However, in the aggregate they accounted for approximately 30.0% of our pro forma revenue during the three months ended September 28, 2006, and approximately 37.8% of our pro forma revenue during the nine months ended September 28, 2006.
+Although none of these companies individually accounted for over 12% of our pro forma revenue in the aggregate during the six months ended June 29, 2006, they accounted for approximately 41.4% of our pro forma revenue in the aggregate during the three months ended June 29, 2006, and approximately 40.8% of our pro forma revenue in the aggregate during the six months ended June 29, 2006.
 Because we derive a significant percentage of our total revenue from a relatively small number of large companies, the loss of any one or more of them as a customer could decrease our revenue and adversely affect our current and future operating results.